sambuddhac/MacroEnergy.jl/docs/src/Tutorials/tutorial_1_input_files.md

 ```

 #### Constraints
-One of the main features of MACRO is the ability to include constraints on the system from a pre-defined library of constraints.
+One of the main features of Macro is the ability to include constraints on the system from a pre-defined library of constraints.
 To include a constraint to a node, the user needs to add the constraint name to the `constraints` dictionary in the node's `global_data` or `instance_data` field.

 For example, to include the `BalanceConstraint` to the node `elec_SE`, the user needs to add the following to the `nodes.json` file:
 ```json